 April 15, 2019

-In August 2018, Valtech began working with Department for Transport (DfT) to redesign the Blue Badge service.
-Since discovery and throughout alpha and beta we’ve sought ways to better understand our users.
+In 2017, Valtech began working with Department for Transport (DfT) to redesign the Blue Badge service.
+Since discovery and throughout alpha and beta, we’ve sought ways to better understand our users.
 These fall into 3 broad groups; “Applicants”, “Organisations” and “Local authorities”.
-For the purposes of this article I’m going to focus on the applicants.
-This could be somebody applying on behalf of somebody else or themselves.
+For the purposes of this article, I’m going to focus on the applicants.
+This could be users applying for themselves or somebody else (they care for).

 Working on a service that goes onto GOV.UK has a number of advantages.
-There’s the incredible cross-government network, with Slack and multiple mailing lists.
+There’s the incredible cross-government network, which includes Slack and multiple mailing lists.
 As well as the great GOV.UK design system with frontend and prototype kit.
-Something that’s been there from the start of the digital transformation though is the “Done” page.
+Something that’s been there from the start of the digital transformation though, is the “Done” page.
 All GOV.UK services should have a “Start” page and a “Done” page, where your users would generally start and finish their journey on your digital service.

 Free text is notoriously tricky to analyse.
-People can literally type in anything in that box (and they will!).
-Users are reminded on the page with a warning “Please don't include any personal or financial information, for example your National Insurance or credit card numbers.”.
-At the moment, the way to get this data is through something called “Feedback explorer”.
+People can literally type anything in that box (and they will!).
+At the moment, the way to access this data is through the GOV.UK “Feedback explorer”.
 Somebody with access to this can export the data into a CSV file.
 At the start of our project, when we were in “private beta” we were able to manually scan the data in here.
 As the user base was quite small, this was relatively pain-free to do.

 Our process was to go through each submission and assign it to a theme.
 We’d then quantify how many people were submitting feedback with a particular theme and then play this back to the team.
 We’d do a playback with a “leaderboard” of responses along with quotes for the team to read.
 As the weeks passed, we started opening the service up to more users.
 In December we opened it up to all local authorities and we quickly realised that we’d need a new approach.
-We’re now averaging 1,000 responses a week.
-To date (25 March 2019) there’s been 12,700+ responses.
+We’re now averaging 1,500 responses a week.
+To date (10 May 2019) there’s been over 20,000 responses.

-On the Blue Badges service, we use online collaboration tools for everything.
-Our colleagues at DfT are based in Swansea, delivery team in Manchester and we have consultants that travel up from London and Birmingham.
-Not to mention the 207 local authorities, which are by definition, spread across the UK.
-For stand ups we Google Hangouts, for stories and documentation JIRA and Confluence, Slack for general communication.
+On the Blue Badge service, we use online collaboration tools for everything.
+Our colleagues at DfT are based in Swansea.
+Our delivery team is based in Manchester and we have consultants that travel up from London and Birmingham.
+Not to mention the 206 local authorities, which are by definition, spread across the UK.
+Across the project, we use Zoom.us, JIRA, Confluence and Slack.
 For our bi-weekly show & tells we broadcast our Google Slides presentations using YouTube Live.
-It was therefore the natural thing to do to bring our feedback exports into Google Sheets.
+So it made sense to bring our feedback exports into Google Sheets.
+This way we could have a central place to view feedback and calculate our satisfaction score.